OPR-group-BNITM/vimop/README.md

 ## Options

-To get a list of all available options type `nextflow main.nf --help`.
+To get a list of all available options and their default parameters type `nextflow main.nf --help`.

 ## Output and report